 To give you a taste of Summer School at home, Head Chef, Robin Smith has shared a selection of favourite recipes including this one for his Flourless Chocolate Mousse Cake.
 We did consider giving you the Chilled Gazpacho Soup followed by the Herb Roasted Poussin first, but, why should we always save the best until last?
-You might just be too full for desert by then!
+You might just be too full for dessert by then!

 Flourless Chocolate Cake

 125g (1/2 cup + 2 tbsp) caster sugar